-A straightforward optical setup for realizing a spectroscopy lock was already sketched in the previous section.
+A straightforward optical setup for realizing a spectroscopy lock was already discussed in the application note “Frequency References”.
 However, to get rid of the Doppler broadening, a different setup is needed and sketched in Figure 7.
 A beam derived from the laser to be stabilized is split into two parts using a beam splitter (BS).
 Most of the light is transmitted and is called the pump beam.
 Only a small fraction (typically around 10%) of the light is reflected and is called probe beam.
 The beams are guided such that probe and pump beam are counter-propagating.
 Behind the gas cell the intensity of the probe beam is recorded with a photo diode (PD).
 If the pump beam is blocked and the laser frequency is scanned, i.e. changed over time, then the Doppler broadened peak shown in Figure 8 (a) is recorded.
 If the pump beam is on, however, narrow peaks on top of the Doppler broadened profile occur, shown in Figure 8 (b), which correspond to the Hyperfine levels of the atoms.
 This is because, as mentioned above, the velocity of the atoms is governed by probability and therefore a fraction of the atoms happen to have almost zero velocity.
 Therefore, if the laser hits the resonance of a Hyperfine level the strong pump beam saturates the atomic gas, i.e. the atoms are not able to absorb further photons.
 Therefore the probe beam will be transmitted.
 If the laser frequency is off-resonant, e.g. detuned to a lower frequency, only atoms will be excited which counter-propagate the laser light with a velocity matching the Doppler shift.
 As probe and pump beam counter-propagate, both lasers excite atoms which move in opposite directions.
 Therefore, the group of atoms that is excited by the probe beam is not the same group of atoms that is in resonance with the pump beam.
 Consequently, the transmission of the probe beam is unchanged by the presence of the pump beam if the laser frequency is not on resonance with the unshifted atomic transition.

 The Doppler broadened transmission of a second probe beam which is sent through the gas cell without overlapping the pump beam can be used as a reference.
 Subtracting this reference from the actual signal yields the signal shown in Figure 8 (c).